TAK-NZ/auth-infra/README-CDK.md

 - `AuthentikAdminUserEmail` - Admin user email
 - `AuthentikLDAPBaseDN` - LDAP base DN
 - `AuthentikConfigFile` - Use S3 config file
-- `IpAddressType` - Load balancer IP type (ipv4/dualstack)

 **Note:** SSL Certificate ARN is automatically imported from the BaseInfra stack export and does not need to be provided as a parameter.
 Docker images are automatically sourced from ECR.
+Load balancers are configured with dualstack IP addressing.

 ## Parameter Management